Article134-tech/lititzbmx-docs/standards/LBS-002-Artifact-Numbering-Standards.md

 Additional archive series may be established as needed while preserving previously assigned identifiers.

-Future cataloging enhancements shall not invalidate or replace existing permanent artifact numbers.
+Future changes to cataloging systems shall not invalidate or replace existing permanent artifact numbers.

 Supplemental classification fields may be added separately without altering the artifact identifier.